bjucps/cps110-thinkcspy/_sources/05-FlowControl/TheAccumulatorPattern.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The accumulator pattern can be used with strings as well as numbers.
 Take a look at the following example, which creates a line of asterisks.
-Use the **Show in CodeLens** feature to watch the line built by the loop.
+Use the **Show CodeLens** feature to watch the line built by the loop.

 .. activecode:: ch04_accum3